-Investment processing revenues are earned as monthly fees for contracted SaaS and PaaS services.
-Revenues are primarily earned based upon the type and number of investor accounts serviced or as a percentage of the market value of the clients' assets processed.
+Application and business-process-outsourcing revenues are earned from monthly fees for contracted SaaS and PaaS services.
+Revenues are based upon the type and number of investor accounts serviced or as a percentage of the market value of the clients' assets processed.
 Professional services revenues are earned from contracted, project-oriented services, including client implementations.
 Transaction-based revenues are earned primarily from commissions earned on securities trades executed on behalf of clients through one of our investment processing platforms.
-Revenues from investment processing, professional services, and transaction-based services are recognized in Information processing and software servicing fees on the accompanying Consolidated Statements of Operations.